-Indian Summer Festival 2016 30th Anniversary Hours: Friday, September 9 Education Day, 9am - 2pm General Admission, 4pm - 12am
+Indian Summer Festival 2018 "Teachings from the Turtle's Back" Hours: Friday, September 7 Education Day, 9am - 2:30pm General Admission, 4pm - 12am

-Sunday, September 11 Prayer Ceremony, 10am - 11am General Admission, 11am - 8pm Tickets: Adults $15, Elders (60 and over) $12 and children 12 and under free.
-Advance tickets are $12 and can be purchased online at our store here or at one of the participating retail outlets.
+Sunday, September 9 Prayer Ceremony, 10am - 11am General Admission, 11am - 8pm Tickets: Adults $15, Elders (60 and over) $12 and children 12 and under free.
+On Friday, September 7 from 4pm - midnight all adult admissions are $5.
+The $5 tickets can only be purchased at the box office and will not be honored the rest of the weekend.
+Advanced tickets for Saturday and Sunday can be purchased online at our store.

 Campers and RVs may be parked overnight near the festival grounds in the Italian Community Center parking lot.